Brunch & Batter

 Instructions

-2 slices rustic bread; toasted
+2 slices thick, sturdy bread, toasted

 ¼ cup cream cheese, softened, 2 teaspoon grated lemon zest, plus more for topping